Martin Luther King Jr. Day: Netflix movies, TV shows and books on systemic racism

-Monday brings Martin Luther King Jr. Day, a federal US holiday for celebrating the life and achievements of the late civil rights leader, and an opportunity to recommit to better understanding and combating systemic racism and oppression.
+Martin Luther King Jr. Day is a chance to celebrate the life and achievements of the late civil rights leader.
+It's also an opportunity to recommit to better understanding and combating systemic racism and oppression.

-Ahead of Martin Luther King Jr. Day, here are some recommendations pulled from those lists and crowdsourced from CNET staff.
+For Martin Luther King Jr. Day, here are recommendations pulled from those lists and crowdsourced from CNET staff.
 If you can't get to your local library or bookstore, here's some information on e-readers.
 If you're struggling with how to stream, read more about the best streaming devices and streaming services.

 Jump to the recommendations: